Privacy notices - Building regulations privacy notice

 How the law allows us to use your personal information

-The Building Regulations (as amended) 2010, sections 13,14 and 18, makes it a requirement that any persons who undertakes building work at their premises applies for building control consent.
-In applying for building control consent you must provide your name, address and contact details.
+The Building Regulations 2010 (as amended), Regulation 13, Regulation 14 and Regulation 18, make it a requirement that any persons who undertakes building work at their premises applies for building control consent.

 Lawful basis for processing